mickasmt/next-saas-stripe-starter

 What system dynamics does next-saas-stripe-starter have?

-next-saas-stripe-starter exhibits 3 data pools (User Database, Subscription Store), 2 feedback loops, 4 control points, 3 delays.
-The feedback loops handle polling and cache-invalidation.
+next-saas-stripe-starter exhibits 3 data pools (User Database, Content Cache), 2 feedback loops, 3 control points, 3 delays.
+The feedback loops handle polling and retry.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does next-saas-stripe-starter use?